EpsilonSolutions/netscaler-command-reference/docs/ssl/ssl-service/ssl-service.md

 <b>SNIEnable</b>
 The state of SNI extension.
 Server Name Indication (SNI) helps to enable SSL encryption on multiple subdomains if the domains are controlled by the same organization and share the same second-level domain name.

+<b>ocspStapling</b>
+State of OCSP stapling support on the SSL virtual server.
+Supported only if the protocol used is higher than SSLv3.
+Possible values:
+ENABLED: The appliance sends a request to the OCSP responder to check the status of the server certificate and caches the response for the specified time.
+If the response is valid at the time of SSL handshake with the client, the OCSP-based server certificate status is sent to the client during the handshake.
+DISABLED: The appliance does not check the status of the server certificate.

 <b>serverAuth</b>
 The  state of Server-Authentication support.